bpetrikovics/teamspeak3-music-control/README.md

     }

 You can notice that this is also the way I restrict the access to the bot, by a htpasswd file via nginx (as the bot does not offer any authentication out of the box yet).

+You're done.
+Now you can:

+* Launch mopidy and check its webinterface at http://yourhost:6680, check if it sees your media files and/or your Google Music library
+* Point your browser to the host/port your bot (or the rverse proxy) listens on.
+* The UI is dead simple.
+Click "Start" to start TS3 and "Kill" to kill it. :)

 That's all.
 Enjoy!